Audrey Meadows: Memoirs

 In October 1994, Meadows published her memoirs, Love, Alice: My Life As A Honeymooner.

 Illness and death

-A smoker for many years, Meadows was diagnosed with lung cancer in 1995 and given a year to live.
-She declined all but palliative treatment and died on February 3, 1996, just five days before her 74th birthday, after slipping into a coma at Cedars-Sinai Medical Center in Los Angeles.
-She was interred in Holy Cross Cemetery, Culver City, next to her second husband.
+A longtime smoker, Meadows was diagnosed with lung cancer and given a year to live in 1995.
+She declined all but palliative treatment and died on February 3, 1996, five days before her 74th birthday, after she slipped into a coma at the Cedars-Sinai Medical Center in Los Angeles.
+She was interred in Holy Cross Cemetery in Culver City, next to her second husband.
+Her headstone mistakenly shows her birth year as 1926.

 Legacy

-Meadows was portrayed by Kristen Dalton in Gleason, a 2002 television biopic about the life of her Honeymooners co-star Jackie Gleason.
+Meadows was portrayed by Kristen Dalton in Gleason, a 2002 television film about the life of Jackie Gleason.